 Ex-'Most Interesting Man' to help judge best beard contest

-The man who once helped pitch Dos Equis beer as the "most interesting man in the world" is turning his attention from his favorite beer to his favorite beard by judging a Saturday competition called Vermont Beardies.
+The man who once helped pitch Dos Equis beer as the "most interesting man in the world" is turning his attention from his favourite beer to his favourite beard by judging a Saturday competition called Vermont Beardies.
+Actor Jonathan Goldsmith, who lives in Manchester and sports a closely cropped white beard that he maintains with a lice comb given to him by a veterinarian, is one of four judges who will choose the contest's winner in Burlington.

 Add your comments below